April Love Geary Shares Bikini-Style Lingerie Pic Two Months After Having Robin Thicke’s Baby

 April and Robin were in Cabo San Lucas a few weeks ago on a family vacation in which she flaunted her post-baby body in a skimpy bikini.
 Whatever she’s doing, she’s already back in shape.
 The 23-year-old isn’t one to shy away from putting herself out there when it comes to scantily-clad fashion.
 As a model, she’s accustomed to wearing swimwear and revealing undergarments.
 Perhaps what makes her latest images most impressive is how fast her body has bounced back after having a baby.
 All evidence of giving birth on February 22 is virtually gone.

 Mia Love is Geary’s first child and Thicke’s second.
-The 41-year-old singer also has a 7-year-old son, Julian Fuego, with ex-wife Paula Patton.
+The 41-year-old singer also has a seven-year-old son, Julian Fuego, with ex-wife Paula Patton.
 Thicke and Patton divorced in 2015 after a very public split.
 Despite Robin’s efforts to win Paula back, including devoting an entire album to her, their marriage ended.

 The two seem madly in love with each other.
-In the beginning reports speculated that April was a rebound for Robin after his split with Paula.
+In the beginning, reports speculated that April was a rebound for Robin after his split with Paula.
 The couple started seeing each other shortly after Paula filed for divorce in 2014.
 Despite their 18-year age difference, they’ve settled into a life of happiness.

 An April 2017 report by People magazine revealed that Geary addressed the age difference to critics on her Instagram account.